tsanghan/sctp-ce6-mod3.12/README.md

 Sailent points first, beautifying README.md later.

-1) This is deployed with Serverless Framwork v4.
+1) This is deployed with `Serverless Framwork v4`.
 2) Workflow pipeline is adjusted to have login requirement satisfied for Serverless Framwork to function in pipeline.
-3) It seems Serverless Framwork v4 deploy API Gateway with 2.0 payload format.
+3) It seems `Serverless Framwork v4` deploy API Gateway with `2.0 payload format`.
-4) Thus, when performing test in Lambda, `API Gateway Http API` template must ve selected
+4) Thus, when performing test in Lambda, `API Gateway Http API` template must be selected.
 5) With the corresponding code below,
 ```
 JSON.parse(Buffer.from(event.body, 'base64').toString());
 ```
-6) Not with the followin code below,
+6) Not with the code below,
 ```
 JSON.parse(event.body);
 ```